charlehsin/rabbitmq/tutorials/step4-pub-sub/README.md

 This is to deliver 1 message to multiple consumers by using Fanout exchange.
 Concept of "Exchange" is introduced at this tutorial.

-1. Make sure that the RabbigMQ server is up and running.
+1. Make sure that the RabbitMQ server is up and running.
 See [step 1 tutorial](../step1-install-server/README.md).
 2. Install the target .NET SDK or Runtime from [Download .NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
 After installation, run "dotnet --info" to verify.
 3. Follow [Publish/Subscribe](https://www.rabbitmq.com/tutorials/tutorial-three-dotnet.html).